 Reassure your child that if they talk to you about a problem online you will not ban them from going online as this will discourage them from telling you.

 We believe that internet safety education is a crucial element of the curriculum and an essential part of young people’s development.
-Please find attached resources which were handed out as part of Safer Internet Day in February 2014 to help you to strengthen and reinforce the safety messages that your children receive in school, in your home environment.
+We hope the suggested resources help you to strengthen and reinforce the safety messages that your children receive in school, in your home environment.